For the sound content of Sound Mind I used my brainwave activity recording.

 There is additional info on frequencies in the below graph:

-I have been trying to use Mindwave mobile with Brainwave OSC 0.93 platform but use is only on PC.
-It has been very unpredictable due to the out of date software for brainwave mobile.
+I used Mindwave mobile with Brainwave OSC 0.93 platform but this can only be used on a PC.
+It was unpredictable due to the out of date software for brainwave mobile.
 The idea of doing a live performance will not be achievable using this hardware and software due to its bad performance.

 Using Brainwave OSC 0.93 allows data from Mindwave mobile to be converted into either MAX MSP or Pure Data , both these programs will enable me to edit and design sound forms.
 I was trying to assign the port B584 but port would not assign, then I started to look at Baud Value of mindwave which was 9600, I went to Github and discovered that the management platform for Mindwave mobile Thinkgear will not work with Brainwave OSC.

 I have been researching and demonstrating the process of creating sound from data using soundforge.net, tones.wolfram.com and also Pd-0.43.